13 Signs You Might Have An Addictive Personality

 Here are some signs of an addictive personality:

-- Obsessing – A person with an addictive personality tends to obsess.
-Just like an alcoholic will obsess over when the next drink is available, or the gambling addict obsessing over when work will be over so they can head over to the casino to play the slots, a person with an addictive personality will more likely obsess as well.
+Obsessing – A person with an addictive personality may tend to obsess.
+Just like an alcoholic might obsess over when the next drink is available, or someone addicted to gambling might obsess over when work will be over so they can head over to the casino to play the slots, a person with an addictive personality is likely to obsess over certain things as well.

-- Always Wanting More – For a person who exhibits signs of addiction, “enough” is never enough.
-One more pair of jeans or a couple more pairs of shoes, one more try to win the lotto, or a few cocktails during the lunch hour; they will have a desire for more, and the same holds true for many who exhibit addictive personality traits.
+Always Wanting More – For a person who exhibits signs of addiction, “enough” may never be enough.
+One more pair of jeans or a couple more pairs of shoes, one more try to win the lottery, or a few cocktails during the lunch hour; they will typically have a desire for more, and the same holds true for many who exhibit addictive personality traits.

-- Manipulation – The very thing that a person is addicted to most likely takes top priority over everything in their life, whether it be family, friends, or partners.
-As a result, they will manipulate others to fulfill the addictive itch.
-I could be lying or making up stories to get money or even feigning love and attraction to have the person take them out bar hopping.
-Similarly, a person with an addictive personality will also use the manipulation card for their personal benefit.
+Manipulation – The very thing that a person is addicted to might take top priority over everything in their life, whether it be family, friends, or partners.
+As a result, they might manipulate others to fulfill the addictive itch.
+This could manifest as lying or making up stories to get money or even feigning love and attraction to convince someone to take them out bar hopping.
+Similarly, a person with an addictive personality might also use manipulation for the sake of maintaining the addiction.

-- Criminal Behavior – For the most part, you have to have money to support a habit.
-Whether it’s buying clothes or gambling, if manipulating people no longer works and the money runs out, a person might resort to committing crimes such as stealing money, stealing jewelry or other expensive items to pawn for cash, or forging checks to fill that addictive need.
+Criminal Behavior – Many bad habits can become expensive.
+Whether it’s buying clothes or gambling, if money runs out, a person might resort to committing crimes such as stealing money, stealing jewelry or other expensive items to pawn for cash, or forging checks to fill that addictive need.
 Their perception of reality could very well be skewed by their addiction, and therefore they might justify criminal behavior.
-A person with addictive personality traits might also exhibit criminal behavior in the same manner.

-- Continuing Despite Negative Outcomes – This can be anything from criminal behavior, not being able to stay in a relationship for some time, or infidelity.
-The addictive personality supersedes the desire to stop exhibiting negative results, even when it negatively affects personal and professional relationships, jobs, and their self-image.
+Continuing Despite Negative Outcomes – This can be anything from criminal behavior, not being able to stay in a relationship for some time, or infidelity.
+The addiction may supersede the desire to stop encountering negative results, even when it poorly affects personal and their professional relationships, jobs, and self-image.
 Again, their perception might be skewed, and therefore, they might continue with their behavior despite the adverse outcomes.

-- Impulsive Behavior – Impulsive behavior means acting out without thinking about the impact of your actions.
-Although most everyone has poor judgment at times, a person who regularly engages in this type of behavior is exhibiting impulsive behavior, which can be indicative of an addictive personality.
-Studies that looked at the brains of addicts found they’re more likely to make snap decisions without considering the long-term consequences.
+Impulsive Behavior – Impulsive behavior means acting out without thinking about the impact of your actions.
+Although most everyone has poor judgment at times, a person who regularly engages in this type of behavior may have overall impulsive tendencies, which can be indicative of an addictive personality.
+Studies that looked at the brains of people with addictions found they’re more likely to make snap decisions without considering the long-term consequences.

-- Not Taking Responsibility – Not taking accountability or responsibility for their choices and results is a common trait of someone with an addictive personality.
-This will also hold true if addiction develops whereby the person will continue pointing their finger at everyone but them and believing that everyone else has the problem.
+Not Taking Responsibility – Not taking accountability or responsibility for choices and results may also be a common trait of someone with an addictive personality.
+This might hold true if addiction develops whereby the person might blame others for having problems instead of looking at their own problems.

-- Revolving Relationships – The traits of someone with an addictive personality such as lying, manipulation, and always wanting and needing more all contribute to failed relationships.
-Plus, the little need for change, and something new can also cause relationships to be short-lived and revolving.
+Revolving Relationships – The traits of someone with an addictive personality (such as lying, manipulating, and always wanting and needing more) can contribute to failed relationships.
+Plus, a need for change and something new can also cause relationships to be short-lived and revolving.

-- Neuroticism – Neuroticism, the state of having traits or symptoms characteristic of neurosis, is another possible trait of someone with an addictive personality.
+Neuroticism – Neuroticism, the state of having traits or symptoms characteristic of neurosis, is another possible trait of someone with an addictive personality.
+How to tell if you're neurotic?
 People with high neuroticism often respond to challenges or threats with negative emotions, such as anger, sadness, anxiety, and irritability.
-Research has revealed that people with high neuroticism are more likely to suffer from a substance use disorder.
+Research has revealed that people with high neuroticism are more likely to develop a substance use disorder.

-- Secrecy – Keeping their secrets is critical for a person with an addiction, and is also a common trait for a person with an addictive personality.
-It’s almost impossible, if not at the very least, tiring, for the person’s world and existence to continue in its current state if it is not kept secret.
+Secrecy – Keeping their secrets is sometimes critical for a person with an addiction, and can also be a common trait for a person with an addictive personality.
+It may become almost impossible, if not at the very least, tiring, for the person’s world and existence to continue in its current state if it is not kept secret.

-- Risk-Taking: The thrill and excitement of risk-taking is another common trait of someone with an addictive personality.
-The mere act of doing something impulsive and dangerous provides that rush of dopamine that makes the person feel pleasure.
+Risk-Taking: The thrill and excitement of risk-taking is another common trait of people with addictive personalities.
+The mere act of doing something impulsive and dangerous can provide that rush of dopamine that can make the person feel pleasure.